 The fish skin and tails are oftentimes the forgotten parts of the fish.
-Usually the first to get sliced off and tossed into the trash, they rarely make it past the chopping block and are scarcely ever seen on the dinner table.
+Usually the first to get sliced off and tossed into the trash, link they rarely make it past the chopping block and are scarcely ever seen on the dinner table.

-I was excited to see that Chef Shirley Cheng, professor at the Culinary Institute of America, chose to use black cod skin and tails as her main ingredient for her winning recipe this past Saturday at the Japanese Ingredient Culinary Challenge at the Restaurant Show.
+I was excited to see that Chef Shirley Cheng, recipe professor at the Culinary Institute of America, pharmacy chose to use black cod skin and tails as her main ingredient for her winning recipe this past Saturday at the Japanese Ingredient Culinary Challenge at the Restaurant Show.

 Her plate was not conventionally elegant.
 It was a humble composition that possessed an unspoken familiarity, reminding me of a typical dish served at a traditional Chinese restaurant — lacquered with a glistening brown glaze and served over a bed of blanched vegetables.
 There was not a micro green in sight.

 But while the other two competitors masterfully plated their dishes and leveraged advanced French culinary techniques, what they fell short in was Japanese flavors.
 Professor Cheng’s fish skin and tails were the perfect vehicle to showcase the mirin, sake, rice vinegar, and soy sauce, which melded together beautifully in every bite.